Lalitaraja Chandler

 Biography

-I am a performer, improviser, contact dancer, educator, choreographer, meditator, Buddhist and sometimes all of these things at once!
-My background is diverse having worked with Scottish Ballet, Michael Clark, Adventures in Motion Pictures, Laurie Booth, Yolande Snaith, Fin Walker, Charles Linehan and more recently Annie Pui-Ling Lok, Joe Moran, Jia-Yu Corti and Kate Brown and many others.
-I am still active in performing and making work alongside my role at Roehampton.
+I am a dance artist and educator, Feldenkrais practitioner and ordained Buddhist and sometimes all of these things at once!
+My background is diverse having worked with Scottish Ballet, Michael Clark, Adventures in Motion Pictures, Laurie Booth, Yolande Snaith, Fin Walker, Charles Linehan and with independent artists such as Annie Pui-Ling Lok, Joe Moran, Jia-Yu Corti, Kate Brown and many others.
+I am still perform and make work alongside my role at Roehampton.

 I have presented more than 25 works including commissions from Chisenhale Dance Space, Jackson's Lane, Royal Opera House, London Contemporary Dance School and Laban Centre.
 I organise the Friday Club which is a forum for dance improvisation that meets regularly.